Areas of focused healing

 Grief

 Society pushes us to grieve alone yet grief is not something to “fix” or “stop”.
 Grief is not a linear process.
-I believe that we must remove the expectation that loss means we need to “feel better” and “move on”.
+I want to remove the expectation that loss means we need to “feel better” and “move on”.
 Certainly, grief can amplify our already existing difficulties and make us feel isolated from those around us.
 While often painful, grief is also a process of honoring your loved one.
+I hope to be able to help you integrate the reality of your loss into your life.
+I believe that the relationship with your loved one can remain strong and can inform your living.

-Systemic Oppression, Race, Trauma, Identity
+Systemic Oppression, Race, Trauma

 Relationships

 Human beings are social and meant to be in community with one another.
-Unfortunately, society tells us that we need to compete and rely on ourselves in order to “succeed” and find happiness.
+Unfortunately, society tells us that we need to rely on ourselves in order to “succeed” and find happiness.
 Relationships are central to healing.
-Relationships can lift some of our pain by allowing us to share what harms us.Relationships are safety, community, validation and love.
-I believe that we are capable of finding healing within our relationships (with family, chosen and not, friendships, colleagues, members of a shared lived experience).
+Relationships can lift some of our pain by allowing us to share what harms us.
+I believe that we are capable of finding healing within our relationships (with family, chosen and not, friendships, members of a shared lived experience).
+I want to help you feel more connected, safe, loved and seen in your relationships.